xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

       +--rw enable?               empty
 ```

+You can spend a lot of time understanding the intricacies of YANG and all the details, but all we really need to know for now is that the model has three major sections:
+- The **destination-group** tells the router where to send telemetry data and how.
+- The **sensor-group** identifies a list of YANG models that the router should stream.
+- The **subscription** ties together the destination-group and the sensor-group.

+Let's see how this works in practice.

 ## Get-Config

-Let's use the Cisco-IOS-XR-telemetry-model-driven-cfg model to filter for the telemetry config:
+We can use the Cisco-IOS-XR-telemetry-model-driven-cfg model to filter for the telemetry config:

 ```python
 filter = '''<telemetry-model-driven xmlns="http://cisco.com/ns/yang/Cisco-IOS-XR-telemetry-model-driven-cfg">'''